syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotChart/User-Interactions.md

 ### Enable Scrollbar

-* When `zooming.enableScrollbar` option is set to true, you can scroll the chart by using scrollbar or with the use of mouse whell.
+* When `zooming.enableScrollbar` option is set to true, the PivotChart is rendered along with the scroll bars for precise view of data.
+The data can be viewed by using scroll bar or by using mouse whell scrolling.

 {% highlight CSHTML %}